You may have seen some amazing Instagram pics and videos of Japanese pancake recipes.

 These gravity-defying hotcakes look absolutely incredible.
 I mean just gander at these beauties – it looks like you’re about to chomp down on a warm, syrup-doused cloud.

 On par with Japan's taste, these pancakes are simple but delicious (and more than enough for two people at just $9!).
 I want to add, besides how light and fluffy these pancakes are, I really love the ticket system they have set up to get these special cakes.
-For the Harajuku location, there are a few scathing reviews about how this is handled but if you're interested in going here definitely shoot me a DM and I'll give you the details on what I did differently 🙂.
+For the Harajuku location, there are a few scathing reviews about how this is handled but it’s really not so bad!
 Side note: there was a European couple next to me who actually preferred their breakfast bacon, eggs, and lox.
 So even if you're not big on hotcakes, there's a little bit of Western good good here for you to enjoy! #k8atejapan #japanpancake #pancakes #hungrynycjapan

 It’s so fluffy I wanna die!